January 5, 2021

 Students that live within the designated school boundaries are able to attend Randels Elementary School.
 Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth School’s district boundaries.
 For families who are not residents of Carman Ainsworth Community Schools, they may apply through the district’s limited choice program.

-Randels Elementary School is in the fifth year of our School Improvement cycle.
+Randels Elementary School is in the second year of our Continuous Improvement Cycle.
 Randels is committed to continuous school improvement and has adopted a Professional Learning Community approach in order to fulfill this commitment.
-Randels has established school wide improvement goals through the Advanced process based on identified needs.
+Randels has established school wide improvement goals through the MICIP process based on identified needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.

 Curriculum is developed and implemented based on the Common Core Standards.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.